b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Keith Makan**

 Makan, Keith (2014).
 'Penetration Testing with the Bash shell: Make the most of the Bash shell and Kali Linux's command-line-based security assessment tools'.
 Birmingham, U. K.: Packt Publishing, Ltd. ISBN 9781849695107

+**Dave McKay**

+McKay, Dave (2019).
+'What is a TTY on Linux? (and How to Use the tty Command)'.
+Source: https://www.howtogeek.com/428174/what-is-a-tty-on-linux-and-how-to-use-the-tty-command/ (accessed: Thursday February 8, 2024)

 **Melody**